camerony/VoronCustom/Plate_Nozzle_Probe/README.md

-# Plate Nozzle Probe for V0.1 (might work for others) ALPHA
+# Nozzy Probe : Plate Nozzle Probe for V0.1 (might work for others) ALPHA

 *** I am not responsible for any damage to your printer ***